cassiancc/GitToModded/README.md

 ```

 ## Usage
-- Change the `git_url` variable to the URL of your repository.
 - Run `script.py`
+- Enter in a GitHub repository to download and convert.
+- The docs will be generated into a `/docs/modname` folder.
+You can then copy that folder into your repository.